openzipkin/zipkin/zipkin-lens/README.md

 interest in a game.
 This is especially important in messaging spans where there can be a large time gap separating clusters of spans.
-The initial mini-map implementation in Lens is very similar to work in Jaeger Ui, as a mini-map occurs over the trace and lets you zoom to a timeframe similar to Chrome or FireFox debug tools.
+The initial mini-map implementation in Lens is very similar to work in Jaeger UI, as a mini-map occurs over the trace and lets you zoom to a timeframe similar to Chrome or FireFox debug tools.
 The implementation was different as it is implemented with SVG, which is easier to debug than Canvas.